-- A. Whenever an employee in this bargaining unit is contacted while on off-duty status by the Department head or designee, to furnish information needed to maintain the continuity of City business, without the necessity of having to report for duty personally, such employees shall receive a minimum of one hour of compensation, subject to the following limitations: - Only the first disturbance call made in any one calendar day shall qualify for the minimum one hour of compensation described above.
+- A. Whenever an employee in this bargaining unit is contacted while on off-duty status by the Department head or designee, to furnish information needed to maintain the continuity of City business, without the necessity of having to report for duty personally, such employees shall receive a minimum of one hour of compensation, subject to the following limitations: - 1.
+Only the first disturbance call made in any one calendar day shall qualify for the minimum one hour of compensation described above.
 The time actually spent on such disturbance call will be considered hours worked for that workweek.
-Thereafter, compensation for all other qualifying disturbance calls totaling an aggregate of 10 minutes or more in that same calendar day shall be for actual time worked.
+Thereafter, compensation for all other qualifying disturbance calls totaling an aggregate of ten minutes or more in that same calendar day shall be for actual time worked.
 Disturbance call compensation shall be used to offset any overtime owed. - 2.
-Any employee receiving On Call/Standby Compensation for the same day shall not be eligible to receive compensation under this Article for that day; - 3.
-The Department head or designee may determine the method of compensation; - 4.
+Any employee receiving On-Call/Standby compensation for the same day shall not be eligible to receive compensation under this Article for that day; - 3.
+The department head or designee may determine the method of compensation; - 4.
 An employee contacted while off-duty concerning subsequent work scheduling shall not be eligible to receive compensation under this Article. - B. Assignment of an electronic communication device does not constitute worked time.
-If an hourly employee is contacted, they shall only be compensated according to the Disturbance Call article of this MOU.
+If an hourly employee is contacted, he/she shall only be compensated according to the Disturbance Call article of this MOU.

-ARTICLE 6.13 ON CALL/STANDBY COMPENSATION
+ARTICLE 6.13 ON-CALL/STANDBY COMPENSATION

-Any employee in this bargaining unit shall receive standby compensation at the rates specified below when assigned by management to standby during their off hours.
+Effective the first full pay period following City Council adoption, any employee in this bargaining unit shall receive standby compensation at the rates specified below when assigned by management to standby during their off hours.